ILCL: Inverse Logic-Constraint Learning from Temporally Constrained Demonstrations: Methodology

 The resulting PCMDP is the tuple, $\textstyle (\mathcal{S}_\phi, \mathcal{A}, \mathcal{L}_\phi, P_\phi, R, C_\phi)$, where $\mathcal{S}_\phi=\mathcal{S} \times \mathcal{Q}_\phi$ is the augmented state space, $\mathcal{L}_\phi:\mathcal{S}\rightarrow\Sigma_\phi$ is a labeling function assigning APs to states, and $P_\phi: \mathcal{S}_\phi \times \mathcal{A} \times \mathcal{S}_\phi \rightarrow \{0,1\}$ is the transition function defined as the product of the DFA's transitions and the CMDP's transition probabilities.
 The transition function deterministically advances the DFA state, starting from $q_{0,\phi}$, by evaluating the label $\mathcal{L}_\phi(\vs_{t+1})$ assigned to each next state $\vs_{t+1}$.
 Note that, in this work, we consider PCMDPs with optimal finite-horizon policies that prevent non-Markovian reward-seeking behaviors\textemdash such as staying in high-reward states and transitioning to acceptance states only at the last step\textemdash by assigning high rewards exclusively to acceptance states.

-Finally, PCMDP enables the synthesis of a policy that takes the TLTL constraint $\phi$ into account while maximizing accumulated rewards.
+Finally, the PCMDP formulation synthesizes a policy that maximizes cumulative rewards subject to the TLTL constraint $\phi$.
 However, optimizing policies with TLTL constraints presents challenges due to their sparse nature and the delayed evaluation at the end of episodes.

-\textbf{Lagrangian-based Constrained Reinforcement Learning}: We introduce a Lagrangian CRL resolving the problem of sparse and temporally delayed evaluation of TLTL constraints in policy learning.
+\textbf{Lagrangian CRL}: We introduce a Lagrangian CRL to handle sparse and temporally delayed TLTL constraint evaluation in policy learning.
 The sparse nature comes from Boolean semantics of TLTLs.
-To figure it out, we incorporate quantitative semantics with robustness function $\rho(\xi, \phi)$ to define a bounded but dense constraint-cost function $C_\phi' \in [0, 1]$, updating the discrete function $C_\phi$ in Eq.~\ref{eq:icl_crl_obj}, as: where $\alpha\in[0,1]$ is a mixing weight, $\Upsilon\in\mathbb{R}^{+}$ limits the impact of large constraint violations, and $\mathrm{CLIP}$ truncates the negative robustness value within the range $[0, \Upsilon]$.
+To figure it out, we incorporate quantitative semantics with robustness function $\rho(\xi, \phi)$ to define a bounded but dense constraint-cost function $C_\phi' \in [0, 1]$, updating the discrete function $C_\phi$ in Eq.~\eqref{eq:icl_crl_obj}, as: